Contents

 2Purpose and Scope of Processing

-Free Tools (no login required)
+Free Tools

-- Website Check — school website URL and instant compliance scan results
+- Website Check: school website URL and instant compliance scan results

 Membership Tools

-- Board Intelligence Report — aggregation of publicly available data from GIAS, Ofsted, Companies House, and DfE with school context to generate governance intelligence reports
+- Board Intelligence Report: aggregation of publicly available data from GIAS, Ofsted, Companies House, and DfE with school context to generate governance intelligence reports

-- Meeting Agendas — meeting type selection and framework element mapping to generate structured agenda items
+- Meeting Agendas: meeting type selection and framework element mapping to generate structured agenda items

-- Headteacher Report — termly data entry (attendance, exclusions, staffing, budget, SIP progress, safeguarding)
+- Headteacher Report: termly data entry (attendance, exclusions, staffing, budget, SIP progress, safeguarding)

 General Processing